-The complaints and feedback procedures contained in this document relate to instances where you believe that you have received an unsatisfactory service.
+The complaints and feedback procedures contained in this section relate to instances where you believe that you have received an unsatisfactory service.

 How to make a complaint relating to standards of service